buddydev/bp-member-type-generator/readme.txt

 == Frequently Asked Questions ==

+= Does This plugin work without BuddyPress =
+No, It needs you to have BuddyPress installed and activated.
+Please make sure that you have BuddyPress enabled to use this plugin.

 = Does it detects the member types added via code = No, It will only list the member types that you add from dashboard.
 You don't need to use any code to register a new member type.

 = Will it Work With WordPress Mulitiste & BuddyPress? =

 Yes.

+= Where do I get Support? =
+We provide support via BuddyDev forums.
+For a better support response and assistance, Please use [BuddyDev Forums](https://buddydev.com/support/forums/).

+= I need more features, will you help? =
+If you need customization or extending the plugin, please use our [WordPress/BuddyPress plugin customization Service](https://buddydev.com/buddypress-plugin-customization-service/).

 == Screenshots ==